siddhirajpantoji/nodejs-tutorial/docs/Basics/data-types.md

 Some people prefer `typeof(x)`, although the `typeof x` syntax is much more common.
 :::

+## Summary

+There are 6 basic data types in JavaScript.

 - Six primitive data types:
     - `number` for numbers of any kind: integer or floating-point, integers are limited by <code>±(2<sup>53</sup>-1)</code>.
     - `string` for strings.
 A string may have zero or more characters, there's no separate single-character type.